silverstripe/one-ring-rentals/tutorial.md

 	}
 }
 ```
 We check the existence of categories with the `exists()` method.
 Simply checking the result of `Categories()` will not work, because it will at worst return an empty `DataList` object.
 It will never return false.
-We use `exists()` to check falsiness.
+We use `exists()` to check trueness.

 Invoking `column()` on the list of `ArticleCategory` objects will get an array of all the values for the given column, which saves us the trouble of looping through the list just to get one field.